Wallace Collection: History

 The Wallace Collection is a museum which displays works of art collected in the 18th and 19th centuries by five generations of a British aristocratic family – the first four Marquesses of Hertford and Sir Richard Wallace, the illegitimate son of the 4th Marquess.
 In the 19th century, the Marquesses of Hertford were one of the wealthiest families in Europe.
 They owned large properties in England, Wales and Ireland, and increased their wealth through successful marriages.
 Politically of lesser importance, the 3rd and 4th Marquess and Sir Richard Wallace became leading art collectors of their time.
+Many artworks acquired by the earlier marquesses were entailed and stayed with the Hertford line, along with most of the landholdings; some are still in Ragley Hall.

 The Wallace Collection, comprising about 5,500 works of art, was bequeathed to the British nation by Lady Wallace in 1897.
 The state then decided to buy Hertford House to display the collection and it was opened as a museum in 1900.
-As a museum the Wallace Collection's main strength is 18th-century French art: paintings, furniture, porcelain, sculpture and gold snuffboxes and 16th- to 19th-century paintings by such as Titian, Van Dyck, Rembrandt, Hals, Velázquez, Gainsborough and Delacroix, a collection of arms and armour and medieval and Renaissance objects including Limoges enamels, maiolica, glass and bronzes.
+As a museum the Wallace Collection's main strength is 18th-century French art: paintings, furniture, porcelain, sculpture and gold snuffboxes and 16th- to 19th-century paintings by such as Titian, van Dyck, Rembrandt, Hals, Velázquez, Gainsborough and Delacroix, a collection of arms and armour and medieval and Renaissance objects including Limoges enamels, maiolica, glass and bronzes.
 Paintings, furniture and porcelain are displayed together in the manner of private collections of the 19th century.

+Not all of Wallace's collection was included in the bequest, as the contents of the Château de Bagatelle in Paris were left to Sir John Murray Scott by Lady Wallace and were sold at Christie's in 1913 and by his heir Victoria Sackville-West, Baroness Sackville to Jacques Seligmann & Company in 1914.